pallgeuer/lovely-tensors/README.md

 ## Import hook

 Lovely tensors installes an import hook.
-Set `LOVELY_TENSORS=1`, and it will load automatically, no need to modify the code: \> Note: Don’t set it globally, or all python scripts you run will import LT and PyTorch, which will slow things down.
+Set `LOVELY_TENSORS=1`, and it will load automatically, no need to modify the code: \> Note: You can now set it globally.
+The installed import hook will triggger only when torch is imported.

 ``` python
 import torch